 https://studentaid.gov/fsa-id/create-account/launch—FSA ID website; also available on https://studentaid.gov/ (click on Create Account)

 Resources for schools

 CPS Web applications demo—You can use the FAFSA on the Web demonstration site to train financial aid staff or to show students how to use the online application.
 Go to the bottom of https://fafsademo.test.ed.gov and choose the link to the FOTW demo (there is also an FAA Access demo).
 A user name and password are not required.

-FSA call centers—Go to the Help—FSA Customer Service Center page in the Help Center for the phone numbers and more information pertaining to these school service centers:
+FSA call centers—Go to the Help—FSA Customer Service Center page in the Help Center for the contact information pertaining to key school service centers which include the following:

 CPS/SAIG technical support

 Foreign Schools Participation Division